Jesserc/sevsnp-tee/README.md

 - Azure SEV-SNP VM with attestation support
 - Python 3.x with imported libraries (more details in the setup below)
 - Foundry toolkit for Solidity testing
-You're right.
-Let me update the Installation section to include all steps:

 ## Installation

 1. **SSH Access Setup** (Required for VM access)